How to Repair Denim with Simple Underside Patches

 Another variation that I like to use, is to stitch lines radiating away from the patched hole.

 If you like the look of mended circles, here's another tutorial you might like:

 a quick patch tutorial for smaller holes:

-Want to try your hand at sashiko?
+Want to try your hand at sashiko style mending?
 Click here for a basic starter kit, that includes a sashiko instruction booklet.